 Ensuites can be the epitome of glamour – they are not just for minimalists!
-You can invoke traditional style too – how about having a chandelier in yours?
+You can invoke a traditional style bathroom too – how about having a chandelier in yours?
 And parquet flooring?
 Tick!
-You can create a look like this even if your home is a new build - choose architectural elements like panelling and choose a classic bateau bath and period style wall mounted towel rail.
-As before, keeping your colour scheme similar in both rooms will keep it cohesive, especially if you want the rooms to link.
+You can create a look like this even if your home is a new build - choose architectural elements like paneling and choose a classic bateau bath and period style wall mounted towel rail.
+As before, keeping your color scheme similar in both rooms will keep it cohesive, especially if you want the rooms to link.

 For advice on loft conversion costs and planning check out our in-depth feature.

 18. Bring a statement bath into your bedroom

 Dreamed of having a deep tub to soak in in your ensuite?
 If you cant squeeze one into the space, why not bring the bath out into your bedroom – a statement freestanding bath brings a luxurious hotel vibe and you can still have your toilet, sink and shower out of sight in your adjoining ensuite.

 19. Conceal an ensuite behind a panelled wall

 If you are after ways to disguise your ensuite entrance, adding in a wall of paneling with a hidden door is a perfect way to do so.
 It looks lovely, perfect for a more traditional bedroom, plus it means your bedroom isn't broken up by a doorway and you still have seamless walls.